-I essentially pushed them in which ever way they fit.
+I essentially pushed the models in whichever way they fit.

 The foam-case system works, and the curious part of me is intrigued by the physics of how the foam compresses around miniatures.
 I almost wish the black case were clear so I could see inside while the case was closed!

-Now, a question does come up…. would it fit my Warmachine/Hordes or other miniatures?
+Now, a question does come up: Would the Crusade case fit my Warmachine/Hordes models or other wargaming miniatures?
 Yes, it would!
 In fact, I think the shape/flexibility of the foam would be really useful for safely squeezing the most cumbersome of my Privateer Press models, including the warcaster, Harbinger of Menoth, and the warjack, Guardian (with it’s two fragile flags).

 I did a quick test and my Judicator colossal fit nicely into the bottom foam.
 Though the weight of these heavier models (generally made of pewter) may shift the foam and surrounding content a bit more.

 A limitation that I have yet to test is whether the foam is durable.
 The individual “channels” appear to have been constructed by gluing individual foam zig-zag strips into a foam “frame”.
 If the glue does not hold properly, or is weakened by repeated use, then the foam channels would eventually collapse.